-FX’s Emmy Award–winning “American Horror Story” will be returning for its (lucky) 13th season on Oct.
-31, 2026.
-Co-created by Ryan Murphy and Brad Falchuk, “AHS” remains one of the network’s top shows, boasting a star-studded cast with every iteration.
-For Season 13, the anthology series will return to its roots, bringing back some of the franchise’s biggest names to date.
-(Yes, Jessica Lange will be back—and likely in all her witchy glory, too!)
+FX’s Emmy Award-winning “American Horror Story” returns for its 13th season on Sept.
+24, 2026, airing simultaneously on its home network and Hulu.
+Co-created by Ryan Murphy and Brad Falchuk, the horror anthology series remains one of FX’s top shows, with a star-studded cast for every iteration.
+For Season 13, the series will return to its roots, bringing back some of the franchise’s best-known actors.
+(Yes, Jessica Lange is also set to return—reportedly in all her witchy glory.)

-Are you hoping to land an audition for the popular thriller?
-Our guide has everything you need to know about “American Horror Story,” including casting information and audition advice from the pros who have been at the helm of the series for more than a decade.
+Are you hoping to land an audition for “American Horror Story”?
+Our guide has everything you need to know about the production, including casting information and audition advice from the pros who have been at the helm of the series for more than a decade.

 JUMP TO